SongoQ/eel-monitor/README.md

 License
 -------

-Ell Monitor is licensed under the MIT License - see the LICENSE file for details
+Eel Monitor is licensed under the MIT License - see the LICENSE file for details